THAWRA ! ثورة REVOLUTION !

 SUDAN, THE HISTORY OF AN UPRISING

-After three decades of religious and military dictatorship and years of civil war, on April 11, 2019 the Sudanese people toppled Omar al-Bashir, who had imposed an undivided reign on them since his coup d'état in 1989.
-The Sudanese uprising began in December 2018.
-Despite the risk of arrest and torture by the regime's political police, thousands of Sudanese took to the streets for five months.
-Driven by the desire to document resistance and repression, a new generation of photographers between 19 and 30 years old emerged.
-Posting their images on social media, they were both actors and observers of this historical moment.
-The show features pictures by eight photographers on this emerging scene.
-To bring these 57 days of peaceful occupation to life, the show also includes footage of the sit-in shot by filmmaker Hind Meddeb.
+After thirty years of military dictatorship, theocracy, and years of civil war, on April 11, 2019, the people of Sudan brought down Omar al-Bashir, the man who imposed an unchallenged reign upon them, starting with his coup d’État in 1989.
+Sudan's popular uprising began in December 2018.
+For five months, risking arrest and torture by the regime's police, the Sudanese people took to the streets by the thousands.
+Driven by the will to document resistance and repression, a new generation of photographers emerged.
+These artists, between the ages of 19 and 30, broadcast their photos through social networks.
+They are both actors and observers of this historical moment.
+The show exhibits the work of eight photographers from this rising scene and that of filmmaker Hind Meddeb who documented the steps of this fragile transitional period alongside a youth prepared to challenge military and religious forces.

-Exhibition produced as part of Africa2020 with support from its Patrons Committee.
+Exhibition presented as part of the Africa2020 season, with support from its Patrons Committee.

-With support from the regional Institut français of Sudan and the VII Foundation.
+With support from the regional Institut français of Sudan, Hahnemühle FineArt and VII Academy.